 For patients diagnosed with <1cm, 1-2cm, 2-3cm, and 3-5cm tumors, fatality rates from other causes were higher than those from breast cancer (Figure 2, Panel C).
 Only for patients diagnosed with ≥5cm tumors were fatality rates from breast cancer larger than those from other causes.
 Overall, the decrease in fatality rates, both from breast cancer and other causes, led to an increase in tumor size-specific life expectancies; the growing proportion of smaller size tumors placed greater weight on these tumor-size specific life expectancies as drivers of overall life expectancy.

 3.2.
 Analysis of Gains in Life Expectancy.
-The decrease in fatality rates and redistribution in the proportion of tumor sizes led to a 10.94-year gain in overall life expectancy for a 40-year old newly diagnosed breast cancer patient between 1975 and 2002 (Figure 3). he temporal shift towards smaller sized tumors contributed 2.92 years to this gain (27%). mprovements in case fatality rates from breast cancer contributed 6.79 years to this gain (62%).
-Specifically, reductions in case fatality rates from breast cancer contributed 1.12 years for <1cm tumors, 2.36 years for 1-2cm tumors, 1.12 years for 2-3cm tumors, 1.52 years for 3-5cm tumors, and 0.66 years for ≥5cm tumors.
-Third, reductions in case fatality rates from competing causes of death across all tumor sizes contributed the remaining 1.25 years to this gain (11%).
+The decrease in fatality rates and redistribution in the proportion of tumor sizes led to a 10.94-year gain in overall life expectancy for a 40-year old newly diagnosed breast cancer patient between 1975 and 2002 (Figure 3).
+The temporal shift towards smaller sized tumors contributed 2.92 years to this gain (27%).
+Improvements in case fatality rates from breast cancer contributed 6.79 years to this gain (62%).
+Reductions in case fatality rates from competing causes of death across all tumor sizes contributed the remaining 1.25 years to this gain (11%).

 3.3 Contribution of Earlier Detection to Overall Gain in Life Expectancy by Age Group.
-Earlier detection among 40-49, 50-59, 60-69, 70-79, and 80-89 year olds contributed approximately equally in absolute terms to the overall 2.92-year contribution of earlier detection: between 0.41 to 0.72 years of life (Table 1). , earlier detection in these age groups each contributed to between 3.8% and 6.6% to the gain in life expectancy.
+Earlier detection among 40-49, 50-59, 60-69, 70-79, and 80-89 year olds contributed approximately equally in absolute terms to the overall 2.92-year contribution of earlier detection: between 0.41 to 0.72 years of life (Table 1).
+Thus, earlier detection in these age groups each contributed to between 3.8% and 6.6% to the gain in life expectancy.

 3.4.
 Effect of Overdiagnosis.
-As the overdiagnosis increased, the absolute contribution from improvements in case fatality rates from breast cancer remained virtually identical while the contribution from earlier detection and gain in life expectancy both decreased.
+As the assumed prevalence of overdiagnosis increased from 10% to 52% for tumors ≤3cm, the absolute contribution from improvements in case fatality rates from breast cancer remained virtually identical while the contribution from earlier detection and gain in life expectancy both decreased (Figure 4).
 Thus, the proportionate contribution from improvements in case fatality rates from breast cancer increased while the proportionate contribution from earlier detection decreased.
-For example, at a 20% overdiagnosis prevalence, the gain in life expectancy equaled 10.31 years (compared to 10.94 years at a 10% overdiagnosis prevalence): 66% from reductions in case fatality rates from breast cancer, 22% from the temporal shift to smaller sized tumors, and 12% from reductions in case fatality rates from competing causes of death (compared to 62%, 27%, and 11%, respectively, at a 10% overdiagnosis prevalence).
 We also independently varied the overdiagnosis prevalence for <1cm tumors and 1-3cm tumors and reached similar conclusions (eAppendix H).

 4. Discussion